Roldak/roldak.github.io/arrays.md

 [warn] two warnings found
 {% endhighlight %}

 Notice that adding `@miniboxed` annotations enabled a new set of optimizations: Since our array instantiations are now done in a miniboxed context, we are suggested to replace `Array`s with `MbArray`s.
-At this point, it is not necessary anymore to keep the `ClassTag` bound on `T`: We can (and should !) safely remove it .
+At this point, it is not necessary anymore to keep the `ClassTag` bound on `T`: We can (and should !) safely remove it.
 The final transformation looks like this:

 {% highlight scala %}